gvwilson/thirdbit/src/fiction/santas/index.md

 "Is that a *magic* sword?"
 Finner breathed.

 "Not magic enough," their great-grandmother snapped.
 "You two!
-Get him out of here and keep him safe."
+Get him out of here and keep him safe.
+No, don't argue,"
+she continued as the lean santa opened her mouth.
+"You're in no shape for another fight.
+And you!"
 She jabbed a finger at Finner.
-"And you—you go with them and you do exactly what they say, understand?"
+"You go with them and you do exactly what they say, understand?"

-"Go where?"
-Finner didn't have a chance to ask, because at precisely that moment something roared in the front yard, making the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain
+Finner didn't have a chance to ask, "Go where?" because at precisely that moment something roared in the front yard, making the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain